fbedussi/card-wallet/README.md

 ## 📦 Deployment

-This project is configured for automatic deployment to GitHub Pages.

-### GitHub Pages Setup
-1. Push your code to a GitHub repository
-2. Go to repository Settings > Pages
-3. Set Source to "GitHub Actions"
-4. The app will be automatically deployed on every push to the main branch
+This project is configured for automatic deployment to GitHub Pages, the app will be automatically deployed on every push to main.

 ### Manual Deployment
 ```bash